 Share a story

-Rooted in tradition and celebrating diversity, Church of the Good Shepherd in Nashua, New Hampshire is a vibrant community of faith, worship, fellowship, Christian Education and outreach.
-We are joyfully committed to Jesus’ central message of love, justice and compassion inviting you to become a fellow traveler on life’s journey.
+Rooted in tradition and celebrating diversity, Church of the Good Shepherd in Nashua, New Hampshire is a vibrant community of faith, worship, fellowship, Christian education, and outreach.
+We are joyfully committed to Jesus’ central message of love, justice, and compassion.

-If you are not familiar with our church, you will find clear directions and parking information from wherever you travel.
+If you are not familiar with our church, or downtown Nashua, you will find clear directions and parking information on our website.

-The Church of the Good Shepherd has access for people with disabilities.
-Read detailed information about our Handicap Accessibility.
+The Church of the Good Shepherd has access ramps for those with disabilities.
+More information about our handicap accessibility can be found here.

-If you'd like to send us an email with specific questions, concerns or interests, please feel free to email us directly.
-We are always glad to reply and will promptly respond at our first opportunity.
-We are busy on Sundays, though!
+If you'd like to send us an email with specific questions, concerns, or interests, please feel free to email us directly.
+We typically reply to emails within 1-3 business days.

 Worship times